jeremiah-corrado/fem_2d/paper.md

 # Introduction

-The Finite Element Method (FEM) is a powerful computation methodology used to solve Partial Differential Equations (PDE)s on arbitrary geometries.
-In reality, physical systems behave in a spatiotemporally continuous manner; however FEM solvers are able to model these dynamics with a high fidelity by decomposing a physical model into a finite set of elements.
+The Finite Element Method (FEM) is a powerful computation framework used to solve Partial Differential Equations (PDE)s on arbitrary geometries.
+In reality, physical systems behave in a continuous manner (both in space and time); however FEM solvers are able to model these dynamics with a high fidelity by decomposing a physical model into a finite set of elements.
 Each element supports a finite number of degrees of freedom, which are used to describe the behavior of the system.

- A solution is expressed in terms of a weighted superposition of all the functions in the Domain such that the PDE is satisfied along with some continuity and boundary conditions.
-Some common applications include the Navier-Stokes equations which characterize the behavior of fluids, Schrödinger's equation which governs the evolution of quantum systems, and Maxwell's Equations which are a macroscopic description of essentially all Electromagnetic phenomena.
+This way, the mathematically continuous dynamics can be expressed in terms of a system of linear equations.
+Linear algebra tools are then used to solve the problem such that the PDE is satisfied along with some boundary conditions (on the border of the Domain) and some continuity conditions (between neighboring elements).

+Some common PDE's include the Navier-Stokes equations which characterize the behavior of fluids, Schrödinger's equation which governs the evolution of quantum systems, and Maxwell's Equations which are a macroscopic description of essentially all Electromagnetic phenomena.
 The ability to accurately and efficiently model these differential equations and others is imperative to the success of many engineering projects and scientific endeavors.
+Most of the technology that engineers are interested in developing has far exceeded the reach of direct mathematical analysis, and thus computational tools such as FEM are used to drive technological development forward.

+As such, innovations in FEM have a direct impact on myriad engineering disciplines.
+The more efficient, accurate, and feature rich, we can make simulation tools, the more beneficial they will be to industrial and scientific applications.
+This is the motivation force behind academic work in the field of FEM.
+The `FEM_2D` library is a Rust package that aims to enable further research into a particular FEM innovation called Refinement-by-Superposition (RBS).
+The related research papers ( [@corrado:2021], [@harmon:2021]) explore benefits of RBS using the 2D Maxwell Eigenvalue Problem as a proving ground.

 The `FEM_2D` library is a powerful FEM simulation tool implemented in Rust.
 It was designed within the domain of Computational Electromagnetics (CEM) with a specific focus on solving Maxwell's Equations over a 2D waveguide cross-sections with very high accuracy.
 This problem has practical engineering applications for the design of waveguides; however, it is used here as a research tool for exploring and evaluating improvements upon FEM.
 Particularly, this library employs the Refinement-by-Superposition (RBS) approach to $hp$-refinement.
 RBS is a novel and relatively unexplored generalization of the more typical Refinement-by-Replacement approach which unlocks a much simpler pathway to enforcing continuity conditions.